-My husband and I have been trying to find out more information about his grandfather’s family.
-We think his grandfather Sam Katz may have lost contact with his siblings who came to the United States but we aren’t sure why that happened.
+My husband and I have been trying to find out more information about his grandfather’s Katz family.

 There is a letter from Ed’s Uncle Sol that tells us that Sam Katz and his siblings were born in Buhusi, Romania to Abraham and Sarah Katz.
-There is also a letter to Sol from Blima, the daughter of Rachel Katz.
+We also have a copy of a letter written by Abraham and Sarah Katz’s granddaughter, Blima.
+She is the daughter of Rachel, Sam Katz’s sister.
 She states that there were 10 children born to Abraham and Sarah.
 The names we have for the children are: Samuel (we think he was the oldest child and b.
 15 Aug 1886), Mary, Rachel, Isidor, F. (we couldn’t read the name), Zalman, Moshe, Elca, Hentza and one other who must have died young.

-Ed remembers Isidor Katz.
-He lived in New York City and married Rose.
+Ed remembers that Isidor Katz lived in New York City and married a woman named Rose.
+We decided to start a search for Isidor and see what we could find.

 I found a World Ward I draft registration card for a man named Isidor Katz showing that he was born on March 17, 1892 in Buhusi, Romania.
 His present trade is a “taylor” and he has filed his first papers towards naturalization.
 His current address is 1160 Hoe Avenue in New York City and he is single.